 As its name would suggest, you can store your tunes on the Forerunner 245 Music.
 This way, you can leave your phone or aging iPod at home if you want to listen to something while you're out exercising.

 You can download music to the watch from your computer, or from Spotify or Deezer if you have premium subscriptions from those service.
 After signing into your account through Garmin's app, you can then view and sync your playlists to the Forerunner 245 music.
 Downloading my running playlist, which has 11 songs, took about 3 minutes.
 You can also sync podcasts via Spotify, too.

 The Spotify app also recommended a number of workout-related playlists, such as "160 BPM Runner's Club," "Power Workout," and "Beast Mode," but you can't preview the songs on the lists on the watch without downloading them first.

-Forerunner 245 performance
+Garmin Forerunner 245 Music: Performance

 Out in the burbs, the Forerunner 245 picked up a GPS signal within 10 seconds of me starting a running activity, and accurately tracked me throughout my runs.
 The screen was bright, and I liked that I could customize it to show the stats I preferred to view.
 You can also cycle through multiple screens, so one could show your stats for your overall run, while a second screen could show your metrics for the current lap.

-MORE: Best Sports Watch: Reviews of GPS watches
+MORE: Best sports watch: Reviews of GPS watches